LazarDavidovic98/LazarDavidovic98/README.md

 - I’m currently pursuing my Master’s degree in Software Engineering at the University of Belgrade
 - I’m currently working as a Software Engineer at FIS Global
+- My previous work experience is related to the company FIS Global and University work.
 - You can reach me on **LinkedIn**: [Lazar Davidovic](https://www.linkedin.com/in/lazar-davidovi%C4%87-831887233/)

 ---